eldavenport/tpose24-osse/README.md

 Functions like `_convex_hull_mask` can be used to find all the points inside any polygon (for the model "truth" averages).

-Array configurations can live in `configs/*.json` as lists of (lat, lon) positions.
+Array configurations can live in `experiment_1/configs/` as lists of (lat, lon) positions.
 There are some examples in hex/, rectangle/ etc.
-  - Based on TEPEX meetings, it sounds like we may make multiple estimates of W centered at different latitudes. the .json files define
-    `positions` which is a union of all points in the array, and `cells` which are individual cells to compute W over. (you could realistically have 2 or 3 cells depending on the configuration).
+  - the .json files define `positions` which is a union of all points in the array, and `cells` which are individual cells to compute W over. (you could realistically have 2 or 3 cells total, depending on the configuration).

 There are some tests that can be run with: `python test_osse_tools.py`